 Previously, I earned a Master’s degree in Gender Studies at Central European University as a Rotary Ambassadorial Scholar.
 I lived in Budapest, Hungary and Istanbul, Turkey for five years.
 My BA is from University of Washington in the Comparative History of Ideas program.

 Occasionally, I look at/use Twitter, under the handle @monikajones.
-I use she/her pronouns.
+I use she/her/hers pronouns.